jhderojasUVa/ToDo/README.md

 ## Angular 7. (in progress)

-This will be the Angular 7 version with Redux and that uses the node server suplied here!.
+This will be the Angular 7 version that uses the node server suplied here!.

+## Angular 7 + Redux. (in progress)

+This version will be using Angular 7 and Redux storage.

 ## React.
 Done v0.1 (need documentation)